nebuly-ai/optimate/README.md

 The table below shows the inference speedup provided by `nebullvm`.
 The speedup is calculated as the response time of the unoptimized model divided by the response time of the accelerated model, as an average over 100 experiments.
 As an example, if the response time of an unoptimized model was on average 600 milliseconds and after `nebullvm` optimization only 240 milliseconds, the resulting speedup is 2.5x times, meaning 150% faster inference.

-A comprehensive description of the experiment and findings can be found on <a href="https://github.com/nebuly-ai/nebullvm/resources/README.md">this page</a>.
+A complete overview of the experiment and findings can be found on <a href="https://github.com/nebuly-ai/nebullvm/resources/README.md">this page</a>.

 |                         |  **M1 Pro**  | **Intel Xeon** | **AMD EPYC** | **Nvidia T4** |
 |-------------------------|:------------:|:---------------:|:-------------:|:-------------:|